Sence Valley Forest Park

 It is situated on the site of a former open cast mine where, between 1982 and 1996, eight million tonnes of coal were extracted by opencast mining.
 The 60-hectare site has since been transformed by tree planting and the creation of lakes and is now managed by Forestry England.
 The River Sence flows through the park.
 A series of paths provide access to a picnic area and the various fishing opportunities.
 There are also toilets and parking facilities for both the able bodied and the disabled.

+The park is also home to Sence Valley Forest Park parkrun, a free timed 5km running and walking event held every Saturday at 9 am.